 As reported cases of the virus drop and the small business economy gradually returns to normal, small business lending will, too.
-However, like state reopening procedures, it probably won’t be all at once.

 Even before the covid-19 pandemic, obtaining a bank business loan was difficult and time-consuming.
 To qualify, you needed a stellar credit score, at least 2 years in business, and excellent financials.
 If you weren’t an all-star candidate, then the chances that your application would be accepted were low.

 Despite the economy beginning to rebound, banks haven’t returned to pre-pandemic lending levels.
 They are also unlikely to ease up on requirements just yet.
 On the contrary, they are actually taking additional steps to further risk-proof their lending decisions.
 In other words, if you don’t meet the mark, you’ll probably have to look elsewhere for funding.